AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-content-snippet.md

 ## Insert a content snippet from your data source

-AEM Guides provides the feature to connect with your data source.
+Adobe Experience Manager Guides provides the feature to connect with your data source.
 You can fetch your data, insert it into your topics, and edit it.
 You can easily create a content snippet using the content snippet generator and reuse it within your topics.

 Perform the following steps to create a content snippet using the content snippet generator and insert it in your topic: